 Why is sea water salty?

-Many minerals like sodium, calcium, magnesium and silica are found on the surface of Earth.
+Many minerals like Sodium, Chlorine, Magnesium and Silica are found on the surface of Earth.
 Every time it rains, tiny amounts of these minerals are carried into rivers, and ultimately to the seas, along with rainwater.
-The two most abundant elements in sea water are sodium and calcium.
+The two most abundant elements in sea water are Sodium and Chlorine.
 These combine to form salt, making the sea (and ocean) water salty.

 Why is the Dead Sea saltier than other water bodies?